William Hill (English architect)

 William Hill (18 June 1827 – 5 January 1889) was an English architect who practised from offices in Leeds, West Yorkshire, England.

-He was a member of, and designed churches for, the Methodist New Connexion.
-His son William Longfield Hill (1864–1929) succeeded him in the practice, and later joined in partnership with Salmon L. Swann of Sheffield.
+He was a member of the Methodist New Connexion and designed a number of its churches.
+He is also noted for major civic work, most prominently Bolton Town Hall.
+His son, William Longfield Hill (1864–1929), succeeded him in the practice and later entered into partnership with Salmon L. Swann of Sheffield.

 Early life

 William Hill was born in Halifax, West Yorkshire, and educated at the West Riding Propriety School, a Nonconformist school in Wakefield, also in West Yorkshire.
-In about 1843 he became a pupil in the Leeds architectural practice of Perkin and Backhouse, the town's most successful firm at the time.
+Around 1843 he became a pupil in the Leeds architectural practice of Perkin and Backhouse, the town's most successful firm at the time.
 Hill opened his own office in June 1850 at 59 Albion Street, Leeds.